It goes without saying that, for many countries, the capital city is the star of the show.

 Photos by Ana Paula Waaijenberg

 Noordwijk is located in South Holland, in an area called the “Dune and Bulb Region.”
-Noordwijk aan Zee is the coastal area with beaches and sand dunes that can be great for the summer (although super touristy).
+Noordwijk aan Zee is the coastal area with beaches and sand dunes that are great in the summer (although super touristy and crowded).
 It’s even more surreal if you visit during the glacial Dutch winter.
 If you’re lucky, you might see the salty water waves frozen over the sand, creating magical, organic shapes.
 During springtime, the famous colorful Dutch tulips are everywhere.

-Whatever season you visit Noordwijk, there will always be local seafood trucks where you can buy the most delicious “broodje haring,” or raw herring sandwiches –- the Netherlands’ national dish.
+Whatever season you visit Noordwijk, there will always be local seafood trucks where you can buy a delicious “broodje haring,” or raw herring sandwich –- the Netherlands’ national dish.

 Noordwijk is reachable in about an hour from Amsterdam, Rotterdam, or The Hague.